Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

         - The leader is whooped
         - Half the group gets whooped
         - Lone enemy has 1/3 HP left
-    - Whooped (0 HP) - Roll d6, plus an extra d6 for each time you've been whooped before:
+    - Getting Whooped (0 HP) - Gain a whooped point, and roll as many d6 as you have whooped points:
-        - 1-3: Shook: Come back next turn with d4 HP
+        - 4-6: Shook: Come back next turn with d4 HP
-        - 4-5 Bashed: Out for d4 rounds, come back with d4 HP
+        - 2-3 Bashed: Out for d4 rounds, come back with d4 HP
-        - 6: Schooled: Roll on the sick scars table, out for d4 rounds, come back with d4 HP
+        - 1: Schooled: Roll on the sick scars table, out for d4 rounds, come back with d4 HP
-        - Multiple 6s: Absolutely Dunked On: Totally humiliated, you're no longer cool enough to be an adventurer, go home...
+        - Multiple 1s: Absolutely Dunked On: Totally humiliated, you're no longer cool enough to be an adventurer, go home...
     - Magick
         - Amount per day
             - A PC can use their magicks a total of Smarts + d4 times per day.